PoPGRI/Race/_installation/01installation.md

 Now that the GRAIC Docker container is running, you should test that everything is working properly using the baseline solution.

-You can now access the bash of the running container using `docker exec -it graic_con /bin/bash`.
+You can now access the bash of the running container using `docker exec -it graic_con /bin/bash` in a new terminal.
 If you have connected to the bash properly, then you will see the id of the container followed by `$:`.

 You can run our baseline solution using the following commands.